 Board, committee and director assessment

-The board evaluation process is organized in consultation with the Executive Chair and the Governance & Human Resources Committee.
+The board evaluation process is organized in consultation with the Board Chair and the Governance & Human Resources Committee.
 Typically a formal process takes place every two years (even numbered fiscal years).
-Details of the process will be designed around the needs and wishes of the board chair from time-to-time.
-In the intermittent year, an informal evaluation will take place with each director participating in a one-on-one discussion with the Executive Chair.
+Details of the process will be designed around the needs and wishes of the Board Chair from time-to-time.
+In the intermittent year, an informal evaluation will take place with each Director participating in a one-on-one discussion with the Board Chair.

 In consultation with the Board Chair, the Governance & Human Resources Committee will review the evaluation findings and report to the Board of Directors.

 Details regarding the number of board and committee meetings held and attended by each Director during the past fiscal year will be available in BC Hydro's annual Financial Information Act return.